Law Offices of Ronald Resmini Logo

 Mediation begins with introductions of each party and the mediator.
 Then each party’s attorney will make their opening statements.
 During opening statements, the lawyer for each party will present their case and discuss relevant evidence.
 After opening statements, the mediator usually moves the parties to separate rooms.
 The mediator will then move from party to party to help them negotiate a settlement.

 During the negotiation stage of mediation, the mediator’s job is to communicate each party’s position and settlement offers to the other side.
-They will also recommend ways to resolve the case and sometimes speak with the attorneys privately to discuss the strengths and weaknesses of the case so that a settlement can be reached.
+They will also suggest ways to resolve the case and occasionally converse privately with the attorneys to discuss the strengths and weaknesses of the case, facilitating the attainment of a settlement.

-If you settle during mediation, the terms will need to be memorialized in a written document signed by each party.
+When mediating a settlement, you need to write down the terms.
 The settlement agreement is not binding until all parties sign the agreement.
 If someone has a change of heart after mediation before the settlement agreement is signed, the case may still need to go to trial.

 What Happens if Mediation Doesn’t Work?

 Unfortunately, there is no guarantee that you will come out of mediation with a settlement agreement.
 If you cannot reach a mutual resolution for your case during mediation, you must prepare to go to trial.
-However, failing to settle during mediation does not mean that a settlement agreement cannot be negotiated after mediation before trial.
+However, if mediation fails to result in a settlement, it does not preclude the possibility of negotiating a settlement agreement before the trial.
 The only time limit on reaching a settlement agreement is that no settlement can be made after a judge or jury determines a verdict at trial.

-Once the case is presented to a judge or jury and they decide, the decision is final.
+Once a judge or jury reviews the case and makes a decision, the decision becomes final.
 As a result, sometimes, parties who fail to reach an agreement at mediation choose to settle before the verdict to avoid the uncertainty of the potential judgment.

 Contact a Personal Injury Attorney Today